Skip to main content

 8. Repeat the steps above to create an end_date parameter with a default value of 09/07/2025.

-Use the Date parameters in a Filter gem
+Use the parameters in a filter

 1. Add a Filter gem to your pipeline.